emmacadavra/ci-portfolio1-spc/README.md

 I'd like to take this opportunity to express my gratitude to the following people:

 * [**Damon Kreft**](https://github.com/damon-kreft) - For your unwavering patience, love and support, and your enthusiasm in seeing me start out on my development journey!
 Thank you for all of your advice, and for being so proud of me and encouraging me when I have struggled.
-The breadth of your knowledge and experience has been and will continue to be inspiring to me.
+The breadth of your knowledge and experience has been and will continue to be inspiring to me, and I hope to continue to make you proud!

 * [**Richard Wells**](https://github.com/D0nni387) - As my Code Institute mentor, you are always going out of your way to make sure I feel positive about my learning journey by creating a safe and relaxed space to discuss my project.
 Your feedback is always helpful, and I appreciate your advice and guidance very much.

 * [**Kieran Peat**](https://github.com/kieranpeat) - Thank you so much for always being proud of me when I've shared things I've learned or been working on.
 I'm grateful to you for your encouragement, which means a lot to me.
-Thank you also for being the only person I know who uses a Mac, and as such being able to help me test this website on Safari!
+Thank you also for helping me test this website's functionality on Safari!

 * [**Christina Webb**]() - Thank you for encouraging and inspiring me to go after this course as a means to finally take steps into the world of development!
 I'm looking forward to being able to share our development journeys with each other.

 * [**Jake Pike**](https://github.com/iamjakepike) - For being one of my oldest friends, and helping me believe that I have what it takes to become a developer.
-Thank you also for taking the time to provide me with tips and resources to help me develop, and for providing additional feedback from a business and marketing perspective so that I get a well rounded view of all the things I need to consider!
+Thank you also for taking the time to provide me with tips and resources to help me develop my skills, and for providing additional feedback from a business and marketing perspective so that I get a well rounded view of all the things I need to consider!

-* [**Michael Fisher**](https://github.com/undefinedyuuki) - Thank you for being so willing to help me refine and polish this website, and for sharing important lessons you have learned on your web development journey so far.
+* [**Michael Fisher**](https://github.com/undefinedyuuki) - Thank you for being so willing to help me refine and polish this website by sharing important lessons you have learned on your web development journey so far.
 Thank you also for asking all the right questions to help me really consider the best solutions for this project.

 * [**The Sheffield Philharmonic Chorus**](https://sheffieldphil.org/) - Thank you, of course, to the Sheffield Philharmonic Chorus, in particular to Anne Adams, the SPC Administrator, for allowing me to use their content in order to progress my skills in software development.
 I'm proud to be a member of the chorus!